hyrise/hyrise-v1/docs/queryexecution/tx.rst

 Currently a single commit plan operation will guarantee the correct execution of the transaction for all its input tables.
 However, TX are then serialized by commits in the TX manager.

-Once a transaction is commited, the TX context is no longer valid and the system is required to fetch a new TID to proceed.
+Once a transaction is committed, the TX context is no longer valid and the system is required to fetch a new TID to proceed.

 Necessary Plan Operations